Dotto-Luis/Projects/Information_Technology/HuggingFace-LangChain-Chatbot/readme.md

 This project is licensed under the MIT License.
 See LICENSE for details.

 ## 9. Project Origin
-This project was inspired by:

-Real-world applications of Generative AI in banking
+This project was inspired by Real-world applications of Generative AI in banking